JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - Cryengine there is a forum and answers group which are decidedly not dead but neither hopping.
 Theres a large discord though.
 - FNA.
 XNA is how people would make games for Xbox 360 Live Arcade back in the day.
 Well now for people who have that code they can use the instructions on the wiki and get it working again with modern open source technology.
 Their code isnt dead.
 In addition it looks like a real straightforward C# game engine in code according to one of the tutorials and I like that very much.
 Looks like no matter what though using this would tie you to the XNA legacy and that doesn't seem ideal for example shipping requires some pack ins , not a big deal but ...
 The discord is hopping though, the tutorial is great, and they have more modern tech than their sister MonoGame which is XNA-Like.
 FNA uses just one assembly and as a result its more likely to run identically on every platform.
 Tons of games: Bastion, Axiom Verge, Celeste, Escape Goat, Dust, Fez, Owlboy, Rogue Legacy, Terraria, Transistor, even Streets of Rage 4!
 I dont see any tutorials about like importing 3d assets, and theres no IDE associated.
 Monogame tutorials should be similar and there should be a way to port things to FNA from Monogame if that would be valuable.
 Apparently there used to be something called XNA Game Studio.
 It was a fork of Monogame at one point.
 - Buildbox Huge discord community which is a great triumph I didnt expect.
-	- Huge website failure: if you want to see whats at thebottom, you cant on the blog page, because it infinitely refreshes with more posts.
-You have to chase the bottom bar utnil you give up and figure out that one of the other tabs might work better.
-Regardless the website feels sparse and kind of empty.
-Thats generally ok but its something they could work on if they feel they want to make a better impression.
-Advice?
-Clearer Navigation perhaps?
-I dont know for sure.
 	- Probably great software but to do in app purchases its a relatively expensive option at $50/mo with a 1yr committment for a small dev.
 Will the game even make that much?
 Will you get it out the door at all if you dont use Buildbox?
 Interesting conundrum.
 	- Theres a [Nice Tutorial](https://www.buildbox.com/make-your-own-game/) that walks you through a whole game with videos and a document.
 - [S2 Engine](https://www.s2powered.com/copiasito/) 16/114 discord.
 Generally positive reviews on Steam, but their website is cryptic and so is my impressions from the reviews. its only $20 one time, and importantly it is absolutely getting monthly or several times a month updates from the devs.
 I find myself liking this one more and more the more I look and some say they find it a better easier smoother package than unreal or unity.
 Theres an awesome $35 procedural building maker too.
 Also you can get a free version of their slightly older version 1.4.5 actually thats probably quite a bit older now tbh.  oh 809 people on the FB Group not bad!